Feverest-org/Feierabend-calculator/README.md

 ### Local Development

 1. Clone or download the repository
+2. Navigate to the `src` directory
-2. Open `index.html` in a web browser
+3. Open `index.html` in a web browser
-3. No build process required - it's vanilla HTML/CSS/JS
+4. No build process required - it's vanilla HTML/CSS/JS

+## License & Attribution 📝

+### Fonts and Icons

+- **Inter Font**: [Open Font License (OFL)](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL) - Free to use, modify, and distribute
+- **Font Awesome Icons**: [Font Awesome Free License](https://fontawesome.com/license/free) - Free to use for personal and commercial projects

+## Deployment 🚀

+The application is deployed and accessible at [feierabend.feverest.de](https://feierabend.feverest.de).

+## About 🧠

+Developed by [Surice](https://github.com/Surice) - A simple, efficient tool to help manage flexible working hours and maintain work-life balance.

 ### Testing